Linerre/par/README.md

 C -> bbH
 ```

-For any non-terminal that can have multiple derivations, write each derivation on a separate line as `|` separator has not been supported yet.
+For any non-terminal that has multiple derivations, write each derivation on a separate line as `|` separator has not been supported yet.
 ``` m
 A -> XYZ
 A ->